Citation, DOI and article data

 - larger cholesterol polyps tend to be hypoechoic

-- small polyps are adherent to the wall and a smooth
+- small polyps may be adherent to the wall and smooth

 - larger lesions tend to be pedunculated and granular in outline

 Adenomas on the other hand tend to be larger, solitary, more often sessile with internal vascularity, and of intermediate echogenicity.
 It is not possible to distinguish an adenoma from an adenocarcinoma 6-8.